Amid war at home, Sudan eye World Cup and AFCON – DW – 10/30/2024

 First World Cup on horizon

-Constantine, now head coach of Pakistan, has watched from afar as his former team have impressed.
+Constantine, now head coach of Pakistan, has watched from afar as his former team has impressed.

 "I would consider Sudan in the middle of the pack among football countries in Africa.
 Qualification would, however, be a major achievement.
 The impact on the country itself would be immense but from the football side of it, it would be an enormous boost in prestige for Sudan.
 But there is still a long way to go."